 These bars are a delicious gluten-free option for the classic PB&J sandwich.
-Except this is a deliciously yummy cookie bar recipe that is void of the carbs of bread.
+Except this is a deliciously yummy cookie bar recipe that is void of the carbs from bread.

-I grew up eating PB&J sandwiches, as most of us did and if I wasn’t doing keto I would totally enjoy a toasted peanut butter jelly sandwich.
-Just being real here.
+I grew up eating PB&J sandwiches, as most of us did, and if I weren’t doing keto, I would enjoy toasted peanut butter and jelly sandwich.
+I’m just being real here.

 But for me, it’s not an option because gluten intolerance is a major issue.
-This is why I am always looking for ways to bring back classic flavor profiles together in a keto-friendly way without the worry of gluten.
+This is why I am always looking for ways to bring classic flavor profiles together in a keto-friendly way without worrying about gluten.

-As a major fan of peanut butter, I have a large keto peanut butter recipe collection and if you share the same love I highly recommend you check it out.
+As a major fan of peanut butter, I have an extensive keto peanut butter recipe collection, and if you share the same love, I highly recommend you check it out.

 Keto Peanut Butter Jelly Bars

-It’s peanut butter jelly time-made keto!
+It’s peanut butter and jelly time—made keto!
 The classic combo oozes childhood memories and comfort for most of us.
-And it’s a combo that as adults we still crave.
-Or at least I still crave.
+And it’s a combo that, as adults, we still crave.
+Or at least I still crave it.

-Thankfully, a treat like these keto PB&J bars allows us to enjoy all the flavors without the worry of being kicked out of ketosis.
+Thankfully, a treat like these keto PB&J bars allows us to enjoy all the flavors without worrying about being kicked out of ketosis.

 Who says grown-ups can’t enjoy PB&J bars?